Hi there, friends!

 I cannot achieve my photographic style after sunset without the help of my flash system.
 I never bring my flashes to engagement sessions, but on a wedding day, I can’t survive without them.
 I have 1 SB-910 and 2 SB-700.
 On a wedding day, during the reception, I have 2 of them set off camera and one on camera.

 Trigger & Receivers

 Even though my flashes communicate with each other through the Nikon Creative System, I choose to use trigger and receivers.
 After my flashes, for some reason, stopped communicating on a wedding day, I decided to be over prepared and add the triggers.
-I use Yongnuo radio triggers and receivers and I really like how easy these are to use.
+I use the Godox X2T-N on camera to trigger my 2 off-camera flashes with the Godox receivers and I really like how easy these are to use.

 I have 2 light stands for my flash units, one with an umbrella and one without.

 I do bring an umbrella to wedding days, and I will use it only at the beginning of the reception.
 As soon as the dance starts, the umbrella goes down.